TradeLawGuide's' principal components are:

 Major Strength: If you do not know which provisions of the WTO agreements and instruments are relevant to your research or if you are researching a core subject that is not found in the provisions, the Subject Navigator is the best starting point for your research.
 In addition to identifying provisions that are directly relevant to your research, the Subject Navigator identifies provisions that address similar subject matter in other contexts that may be indirectly relevant to your research.

-Annotated Agreements & Texts provides fully annotated texts of thirteen principal WTO agreements.
-The annotations include TradeLawGuide's Article Citator, Jurisprudence Citator, issue content from WTO jurisprudence, cross-references, incorporated instruments, procedural documents, negotiating history, and precursor texts.
+This research tool provides fully annotated texts of WTO agreements that have a large body of WTO jurisprudence.
+The annotations include TradeLawGuide's' Article Citator, Jurisprudence Citator, issue content from WTO jurisprudence, cross-references, incorporated instruments, procedural documents, negotiating history, and precursor texts.
 Content is linked to the full text of referenced documents.
 In limited circumstances (e.g., where documents are voluminous or inclusion is not possible due to intellectual property considerations) links are provided to external sites.

 Major Strength: The Annotated Agreements provide comprehensive research content on specific WTO Agreements.
 They incorporate all of the innovative features of TradeLawGuide.
 Their value lies in the breadth of content, the level of detail, and the methodical structure of the annotations which are organized by subject matter.
 Other value-add attributes include the treatment of annotated terms, whereby terms elaborated upon by jurisprudence in one context are annotated in all other contexts within the agreement.
 An innovative search tool enables you to search the content of the annotations to find subject matter when you are not sure which provision of the agreement is relevant.

-The Article Citator provides value-added references made in WTO jurisprudence to a specific provision of any of 72 agreements and instruments.
+The Article Citator provides value-added references made in WTO jurisprudence to a specific provision of any of the WTO agreements and instruments as well as pre-WTO agreements and the Vienna Convention on the Law of Treaties.
 Single click pinpoint access enables you to quickly browse through these references.
 It displays WTO jurisprudence relevant to a provision without having it filtered through annotations.

 Major Strength: The Article Citator enables you to undertake more comprehensive research and substantially reduces the possibility that you will miss relevant jurisprudence on a particular point of WTO law.
 It is helpful when researching issues that might be addressed in the periphery of existing jurisprudence.
 You can also quickly find references to provisions that are not readily apparent because they are made in the context of analysis and reasoning concerning other provisions.